Contains the active ingredient modafinil

 - rifampicin, an antibiotic used to treat tuberculosis

-- cyclosporin, a medicine used to treat organ transplant rejection
+- cyclosporin, used to treat organ transplant rejection

-- propranolol, a medicine used to treat high blood pressure or heart failure.
+- propranolol, used to treat high blood pressure or heart failure

-- theophylline, a medicine used to treat asthma and lung problems
+- theophylline, used to treat asthma and lung problems

 How to take this medicine